Progressive - Graded Classes

 - Contemporary Jazz

 Contemporary Jazz is a dance genre based on the movements found in both Contemporary Dances and Jazz dances, utilizing big movements, controlled gestures and timing, and a very strong sense of musicality.
 You’ll often see this genre in popular shows including So You Think You Can Dance (SYTYCD), and utilizing popular songs from various genres.
 This class is a great foundation for new dancers and its high level of flexibility and body conditioning allows a great pathway towards other dance genres.
 Gigi Art of Dance utilizes its own syllabus in teaching students basic foundation movements from ballet, contemporary, and jazz, and combining them into solid choreographies that allow a freedom of expression and an exploration of possible movements from within the body.

-- Intro 2: offering more basic techniques and movements that are often used in most choreographies.
-Saturdays, 11:30 – 12:30
+- Intro 2 with Ms. Prita: offering more basic techniques and movements that are often used in most choreographies.
+Monday 17:00 – 18:00

-- Beginner 1: strengthening the foundation techniques into solid and cohesive movements.
-Saturdays, 10:30 – 11.30
+- Beginner 1 with Ms. Prita: strengthening the foundation techniques into solid and cohesive movements.
+Mondays, 18:00-19:30

-- Beginner 2: more challenging choreographies and techniques introduced to promote a deeper mastery of the body.
-Tuesdays, 19:00 – 20:30
+- Beginner 2 with Ms. Ii: more challenging choreographies and techniques introduced to promote a deeper mastery of the body.
+Saturdays, 12:30 – 14:30

 - Hip Hop